quixio/quix-samples/nodejs/write/ChatApp/README.md

-# Chat app
+# Chat App

 This is simple example how to use Quix with Javascript.

-It implements system of chat rooms where people can have a chat.
-It use QR code to help invite new chat participants into chat room.
+It implements a system of chat rooms where people can have a chat.
+It use QR codes to help invite new chat participants into a chat room.

+## Environment Variables

+This code sample uses the following environment variables:

+- **messages**: This is the output topic for chat messages
+- **broadcast**: This is the output topic for broadcast messages

 ## Connection
 Chat app integrates with Quix via Quix WebSocket gateway.
-Please refer more to [Quix docs](https://documentation.platform.quix.ai/apis/streaming-reader-api/intro.html)
+For more please refer to [Quix docs](https://documentation.platform.quix.ai/apis/streaming-reader-api/intro.html)

 ## Set up
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.